mrchimp/core/README.markdown

 ## Installation ##

  *  Put core/ into the root of your website.
- *  Duplicate or rename **core/db_con/localhost-example.php** to **HOSTNAME.php**.
+ *  Create a config file for your server by duplicating or renaming **core/db_con/localhost-example.php** to **core/db\_con/HOSTNAME.php**.
 E.g. localhost.php or example.com.php
- *  Update this file with your connection details.
+ *  Update this file with your database connection details.
- *  Navigate to HOSTNAME/core/example.php
+ *  Point your browser towards http://HOSTNAME/core/example.php
- *  If you scroll down and you will either see "everything worked!" or some errors.
+ *  Scroll down and you will either see "everything worked!" or some errors.
+ *  If you have errors it's not my fault.

 ## Usage ##